10 Best things to do in Sintra – Complete guide

 Sintra historical center

-As one of the places of residence of the Royal family and, later in the 17th century, a holiday destination of travelers, Portuguese aristocracy, and foreign millionaires, it became full of beautiful palaces, chalets, and parks.
+As one of the places of residence of the Royal family and, later in the 17th century, a holiday destination for travelers, Portuguese aristocracy, and foreign millionaires, it became full of beautiful palaces, chalets, and parks.
 Sintra evolved into the favorite place for artists and writers and recovery from illness.

 Besides the palaces, we advise you to visit the fountain of Pipa and Mourisca, the Natural History Museum of Sintra, and the Church of São Martinho.
 The best way to explore the historic center of Sintra is on foot.
 It is a chaotic village to explore by car – with many people, traffic, one-way and blocked roads.